If you are a hammer, everything looks like a nail

 In actual fact, this was solved by not writing the first C compiler in C (duh), but in a language that was available already: B. See here for details about 'bootstrapping'.

 The same holds for the genome.
 To create a new 'binary' of a specimen, a *living* copy is required.
 The genome needs an elaborate toolchain in order to deliver a living thing.
 The code itself is impotent.
 This toolchain is commonly called 'your parents'.

 It appears that RNA, which is an intermediate code between DNA and a protein, may have been the 'B' for DNA.
 Which begs the question where RNA came from.
 It is very interesting to note that extra-terrestial objects often contain amino acids!
 See http://www.google.com/search?hl=en&q=amino+acids+meteorites

 Organisms typically start out as a single cell, which as said before

 contains two entire copies of the genome.
 The big tarfile so to speak, with

 all files extracted, ready to go.
 Now what?

-The homebox 'syntax' appears to be very 'holy' in the sense described above.
-What happens if you copy paste the 'legs selector' part of a mouse HOX gene into the fruitfly Homebox:
+The homeobox 'syntax' appears to be very 'holy' in the sense described above.
+What happens if you copy paste the 'legs selector' part of a mouse HOX gene into the fruitfly Homeobox:

 The fruitfly and human genomes did not branch just millions of years ago but hundreds of millions of years ago.
 And you can copy paste parts ('Selectors' in the genetic language) of the Makefile and it still clicks.
 Please note that the 'build a leg' routine in a fruitfly is of course radically different from that in a mouse, but the 'selector' correctly triggers the right instructions.